Kvitekvist/Auriel-s-Dream/README.md

 ![image](https://i.ibb.co/Yc0vVy3/optional-mods.jpg)

 1. MageVR - Popular mod, mostly for the backpack feature and spell gestures.
-Not uncluded because: I don't like the background program this mod needs to run.
+Not included because: I don't like the background program this mod needs to run.
 It can get stuck and cause performance issues.
 VRIK gestures also has a great gesture system.
 2. Dual Wield Block VR.
 Not included because (NIB): Not needed unless you play as a dual wield champ.
 I like to keep "things" to a minimum.
 3. Weapon Throw VR.
 Throw melee weapons, including bound weapons.
 Very powerful.